jainindore/FileUpload/README.md

 - Use Windows Authentication.
 - You can click on Test Connection to check if Connection is proper or not, once done click OK.
 - The database connection will now show in the "Server Explorer" tab.
 If you can’t see it, go to "View" menu and click "Server Explorer".
-- It will also show up in SQL Server Explorer (View -> SQL Server Explorer)
+- It will also show up in SQL Server Explorer (View -> SQL Server Explorer), Under the LocalDB, you can see the database by the name of  the directory path (where .mdf file is stored in your system).
+- Rename it to **FileUploadDB_Dev**.
+If it gives you warning *"The Database could not be exclusively locked to perform the operation"*, Hit ok and close the Visual Studio, Reopen the solution in visual studio and follow the same step to rename the Database name.

+Now Your Database Connection with the .Net Core application should be good, you can run the application and open it in **Google Chrome**.

 ## Or Create new Database using Package Manager Console: